-The ABS system is designed to slow or bring a vehicle to a stop when the brakes are applied and it senses that a wheel has lost traction.
+The ABS system is designed to slow or bring a vehicle to a stop when it senses that a wheel has lost traction while applying the brake.
 It does this by rapidly applying and releasing the brakes.

 Usually, the ABS system is redundant to the primary braking system – meaning, that there is a normal braking system and only in the event of a skid does the ABS take over.
-Most of the time, an ABS failure will trigger the ABS warning light and disable the system and the primary braking system will be unaffected.
+Most of the time, an ABS failure will trigger the ABS warning light and disable the system, but the primary braking system will be unaffected.

 The Cost of an ABS Control Module Replacement

-Some estimates on ABS module repair cost for some common vehicles using $100 per hour as labor rate as presented below:
+Here are some specific estimates on ABS module repair cost for some common vehicles using $100 per hour as labor rate as presented below, and including a standard hour of diagnostic work:

 - For a 2010 Ram 2500 with a 6.7-liter diesel engine, the labor time for replacing the ABS control module is about 1.3 hours.
 A factory replacement part is about $230, making the job about $360.